localstack/docs/content/en/user-guide/cloud-pods/pods-cli/index.md

 ### `remote`

-The remote command lets you manage remotes different from the default one.
+The `remote` command group lets you manage custom Cloud Pod remotes, to enable alternative storage backends in addition to the default LocalStack managed platform.
-It offers 3 commands, i,e.,: `add`, `delete`, and `list`.
+It offers 3 commands: `add`, `delete`, and `list`.

 For more info about remote usage, check our [documentation](https://docs.localstack.cloud/user-guide/cloud-pods/remotes/).